Cody Bellinger Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have a 3.73 team ERA that ranks first among all league pitching staffs.
+- The Blue Jays' 3.73 team ERA ranks first across all MLB pitching staffs.

-- Blue Jays pitchers combine to surrender 140 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Blue Jays pitchers combine to rank 19th in baseball in home runs given up (142 total, 1.2 per game).

-- His last time out was on Saturday against the Boston Red Sox, when the right-hander threw 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- His most recent appearance was on Sunday against the Boston Red Sox, when the righty threw seven innings, surrendering one earned run while allowing seven hits.

 © 2023 Data Skrive.
 All rights reserved.